Creek County assistance programs.

 Prescription drug assistance - Learn about Rx Oklahoma, and how you may be able to qualify for reduced costs or free medications.

 The Salvation Army of Sapulpa Oklahoma is another charity organization that may be able to provide assistance.
 While funding is limited, from time to time they may have money to help people pay rent, utility bills, provide medication vouchers, and even free food.
-Other resources can include seasonal (such as Christmas and school supplies), shelter, and homeless prevention services.
+Other resources can include seasonal (such as Christmas and school supplies), shelter, free back to school supplies or uniforms, and homeless prevention services.
 Read Salvation Army Creek County assistance programs.

 Call Community Resource Center for all types of financial counseling and advice.
 The programs offered include debt management ad repayment plans, consolidation, Pre-filing counseling for bankruptcy, foreclosure prevention advice, and Family financial and budget counseling.
 Find information on types of debt consolidation, or dial (918) 224-8412 to speak to a credit counselor.